PyLink/PyLink/docs/faq.md

         2) Is the target network's IRCd actually binding to the port you're trying to use?
 If there is a port conflict with another program, the IRCd may fail to bind but *still start* on other ports that are free.
         3) Is the target port firewalled on the target machine?
         4) Is there a working connection between the source and target servers?
 Use ping to test this, as sometimes routing issues between providers can cause servers to become unreachable.
-            - If your servers are purposely blocking ping, it's up to you to find another solution to test this! 😬
+            - If your servers are purposely blocking ping, it's up to you to find another way to test this! 😬

     - If so:
         1) Check for recvpass/sendpass/server hostname/IP mismatches - usually the IRCd will tell you if you're running into one of these, provided you have the right server notices enabled (consult your IRCd documentation for how to do this).